-You can print and display these posters to show your customers and employees what actions you are taking to stop the spread of COVID-19.
-Simply visit: www.business.qld.gov.au/running-business/whs/resourcescovid-19
+You can print and display these posters to show your customers and what actions employees vou are taking stop the spread of COVID-19.
+Simply visit: to www.business.gld.gov.au/running-business/whs/resourcescovid-19

 Choose a prominent location to display them (e.g. your foyer, entrance, noticeboards, bathrooms, meeting rooms).